Ultrasquid9/AstroMark/readme.md

-# EstroMD
+# AstroMark

-EstroMD is a super simple graphical Markdown editor.
-Currently WIP.
+AstroMark is a super simple graphical Markdown editor, designed to fit into the COSMIC ecosystem.

+Note: AstroMark is currently WIP.